-As a recap of the information outlined above, when an expenditure is capitalized it classified as an asset on the balance sheet.
+As a recap of the information outlined above, when an expenditure is capitalized, it is classified as an asset on the balance sheet.
 In order to move the asset off the balance sheet over time, it must be expensed and move through the income statement.

 Accountants expense assets onto the income statement via depreciation.
 There are a wide range of depreciation methods that can be used (straight line, declining balance, etc.) based on the preference of a management team.

 Over the life of an asset, total depreciation will be equal to the net capital expenditure.
 This means if a company regularly has more CapEx than depreciation, its asset base is growing.